-9. As part of the input for the stocktaking exercise a survey is being conducted among the NCPs.
-The survey so far collected responses from 38 out of 50 NCPs and asks NCPs to rate the relevance and suitability of the Guidelines.
-The full survey responses received to date are annexed to this draft report and an overview of findings is provided here below.
+As part of the input for the stocktaking exercise a survey was conducted among the NCPs.
+The survey collected responses from 38 out of 50 NCPs and asked NCPs to rate the relevance and suitability of the Guidelines.
+The full survey responses received are available online.

 Figure 1.1.
-Relevance of the provisions across Chapters
+Relevance of the provisions across the 11 Chapters of the Guidelines